 The Ensemble Program

-- The core of ISO is its orchestra program, consisting of eight graded ensembles.
+The core of ISO are its orchestral programs, consisting of four graded ensembles.
 These young musicians rise to the challenge and exceed the high musical expectations held forth by their professional conductors while supported by their instrumental coaches.
 The program is enriched each year with coaching sessions by professional orchestral musicians and a concerto competition.

-- ISO ensembles perform as many as twenty concerts each year in major venues such as Carnegie Hall, Lincoln Center, community centers, nursing homes, and churches throughout the City, reaching an audience each year of nearly 8,000.
+ISO ensembles perform as many as ten concerts each year in major venues such as Carnegie Hall, Lincoln Center, Symphony Space, the Metropolitan Museum of Art, the Danny Kaye Playhouse at Hunter College, Roulette, and the Brooklyn Museum.
+In addition, ISO groups perform at community centers, nursing homes, and churches throughout the City, reaching an audience each year of nearly 8,000.
 Free concerts in city schools performed by ISO ensembles introduce more than 1,000 students each year in traditionally under-served communities to the excitement of ensemble music.
 This is the only program in New York City where students see children their own age performing orchestral music.
 Please contact ISO’s office to arrange a free concert.

-- With its scholarship and sliding-scale tuition programs, ISO provides more than $180,000 each year in financial aid, ensuring accessibility for all who wish to explore the excitement of ensemble playing.
-All students in the ISO Symphony are on full scholarship to guarantee there are no financial barriers to a student’s ability to participate.
+With its scholarship and sliding-scale tuition programs, ISO provides nearly $250,000 each year in financial aid, ensuring accessibility for all who wish to explore the excitement of ensemble playing.

 Student Mentor Program